Gen711/Fall18/practicepractical_exam2.md

 5. Trim at a threshold of `5`, and normalize using a threshold of `50`.
 Use the code from the kmer-counting lab to do this.

-6. Write the kmer abundances for the top 2-most abundant kmers from the normalized and un-normalized datasets.
+6. Write the number of kmers whose frequency is 1 and 2. from the normalized and un-normalized datasets.

 # Terminate your instance!!